 Escape to Alexandria Bay where you’ll be perfectly situated to explore thousands of islands sprinkled on the St. Lawrence River between the U.S. and Canada (hence the region’s name of Thousand Islands!).
 Stay at Capt.
 Thomson's Resort or the family-run Edgewood Resort for rooms with a view overlooking the water and passing boats.
 And since boating is a way of life here, learn about all the history of watercraft at the Antique Boat Museum.
 You can walk right up to more than 300 unique, preserved boats and paddle around French Creek Bay aboard a traditional St. Lawrence Skiff, included with the cost of admission.

-For a more in-depth (and a bit more luxurious) water tour, Uncle Sam Boat Tours offer an exciting “Two Nation Tour,” which travels through American and Canadian waters (no passport necessary), including an optional stop at Heart Island where you can hop out for a tour of the majestic Boldt Castle, the family home of George C. Boldt, built in 1900.
+For a more in-depth (and a bit more luxurious) water tour, Uncle Sam Boat Tours offer an exciting “Millionaires Row Tour,” which is a one hour trip that focuses on beautiful homes liked Boldt Castle and Casa Blanca!
 If you need a little break from all the water travel, get the gang over to Alex Bay 500 Go-Karts to drive a few laps around the mile-long track.
-Kids 10 and older can drive alone, and ages 9 and under can ride with mom or dad for free.
 Riley’s by the River delivers on the promise in its name—it is right by the river.
 Hop out of the docking station and sit down at a table to munch on paninis, sweet potato fries, and fresh seafood.
 Coffee Pot Cathy will hook you up with wonderfully strong, gourmet coffee, crispy hash browns, and fluffy pancakes for breakfast.

 Queens (New York City)

 Queens is home to gorgeous Rockaway Beach where families can barbeque, play volleyball, build sandcastles, and swim.
 Plus, it’s the city’s only legal surfing beach, so here’s your chance to ride the waves of the Atlantic.
-Rest up at the Holiday Inn L.I.
-City or the Boro Hotel in Long Island City.
+Rest up at the Ravel Hotel or the Boro Hotel in Long Island City.
 From either hotel, take about a 20-minute walk to Queensbridge Park and gaze over the Manhattan skyline.
-If you don’t mind waiting in line, give local favorite Queens Comfort a try for delicious, probably-not-super-nutritious comfort food brunch.
-You’ll find options such as the “American Hardcore Benedict:” pecan-crusted bacon, a poached egg, hollandaise, a buttermilk biscuit, and hot honey (heaven).
-Finally, to get a true taste of Queens’ international flavor, hit up the Queens International Night Market which opens every Saturday night from 6 pm to midnight through mid-August.
+Finally, to get a true taste of Queens’ international flavor, hit up the Queens International Night Market which opens every Saturday night from 4 pm to midnight through mid-August.
 Roam row after row of stalls hawking jerk chicken, Moldovan waffles, Indonesian street food, Hungarian chimney cakes, crispy, juicy empanadas, and more.

 Calling all comedy connoisseurs, and people who just like to laugh, the National Comedy Center opened its doors in August of 2018 in Jamestown.
 Featuring more than 50 immersive exhibits celebrating the art of comedy, the museum lets you trace the history of comedy from the days of Charlie Chaplin up to today’s Internet memes.
 You can also test your comedy chops with games and competitions, and even fake pie fights!
 Swing by the Lucille Ball-Desi Arnaz Center, a tribute to the town’s native star.
 This museum takes you into the lives of the actors who brought us beloved characters Lucy and Ricky, and offers a behind-the-scenes look at the making of the show, including costumes and sets (you can actually step into a recreated Tropicana nightclub!).
 Summer is one of the best times to visit the Chautauqua Institution, a lakeside resort and cultural center that hosts lectures and arts performances, including ballet, opera, and choir concerts.
 Reconnect with nature at the Audubon Community Nature Center, a 600-acre wetland preserve home to more than five miles of trails, an arboretum, educational gardens, and perfect picnicking spots.
 You can also explore its Nature Center where you can meet and learn about live animals.

 Finally, spend some time by sparkling Chautauqua Lake where you’ll find one of the nation’s oldest continually operating amusement parks, the Midway State Park, replete with vintage midway rides and games, including a charming carousel, mini golf, go-karts, bumper boats, and old-fashioned treats.
 Spend your nights in the sleek and convenient Hampton Inn & Suites Jamestown or the Comfort Inn Jamestown - Falconer.
-If your belly hurts from laughing with Lucy or at the Comedy Center, fill it up with hand-cut fries and burgers or a classic Reuben sandwich at the Allen Street Diner, followed by ice cream on the unique sprinkle-infused cone at the aptly named The Sprinkle Cone.
+If your belly hurts from laughing with Lucy or at the Comedy Center, fill it up with ice cream on the unique sprinkle-infused cone at the aptly named The Sprinkle Cone.

 Binghamton (Central NY)

 In Binghamton, you can pack river exploration, world-famous animal exhibits, local BBQ delicacies, and more into one incredible weekend.
 Spend your nights in the centrally located DoubleTree by Hilton Hotel Binghamton, or go for something more intimate in the stylish Park House Bed & Breakfast.
 You’ll have to try the city’s original Spiedie (“speedy”) sandwich at least once.
 Visit local hotspot Lupo’s S&S Char Pit to try the signature cubes of marinated meat cooked on a skewer and sandwiched in a soft Italian long roll.
-Say “hi” to April the Giraffe, baby Taj, and all their friends at the Animal Adventure Park.
+Say “hi” to all of your animal friends at the Animal Adventure Park.

 Let loose at the Discovery Center with interactive play-learning at exhibits including a kiddie supermarket, a full-size fire truck, TV station, and Story Garden.
 Take your science-loving family members to the Roberson Museum and Science Center for playful explorations of science, history, and culture, as well as the region’s largest model train display and a 50-seat digital planetarium.
 Get out onto the stunning Susquehanna River with canoe and kayak rentals from Enchanted Gardens and tour Iroquois and Algonquin homelands.
-Finally, snag a table at the Lost Dog Cafe and sit down for affordable, casual New American cuisine with out-of-this-world desserts, such as the local coffee-infused crème brûlée.
+Finally, snag a table at the Lost Dog Cafe and sit down for affordable, casual New American cuisine with out-of-this-world desserts, such as the deep fried cheesecake known as mushishi.